-Every situation is different, but most motorcycle accidents that involve another vehicle are the cause of the other driver.
+Every situation is different, but most motorcycle accidents that involve another vehicle are caused by the other driver.
 Drivers are supposed to keep a look out for all cars on the road, including motorcycles—but they often don’t.
 When that happens, you likely have a legal claim.

 Keep in mind that your motorcycle accident doesn’t have to involve another driver for it to be valid.
 Motorcycle crashes that trigger a lawsuit could also include things like:

 You can also have a claim against another driver even when you never collide with the vehicle.
 For example, a car may make an unsafe lane change into a motorcyclist.
 The biker may notice it fast enough to move out of the way, but in doing so, they lose control of their bike and crash.
-The reason that the collision happened was because of the other driver—not just that the biker lost control.
 In that situation, you would likely have a valid legal claim against that driver for your injuries and property damage after that crash.